QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-01-environment-creation.md

 1. Select **Clone or download**, then select **Download Zip**.

 1. Extract the zip file to your local machine, be sure to keep note of where you have extracted the files.
-You should now see a set of folders:

-## Step 2 - Create the Azure Search service
+## Step 2 - Create the Azure Cognitive Search service

 1. Go to the [Azure portal](https://portal.azure.com) and sign in with your Azure account.

-1. Create a new resource group, click **Resources groups**, then click **Add**.
+1. Create a new resource group, select **Resources groups**, then select **Add**.
 Select a subscription, type a name for the group, such as **INIT-kmb** and then select a region.
-Click **Review + Create**, then click **Create**
+Select **Review + Create**, then select **Create**

-1. In the resource group, click **+Add**.
+1. In the resource group, select **+Add**.

-1. Search for **Azure Search**, then select **Azure Search**, then click **Create**.
+1. Search for **Azure Cognitive Search**, select **Azure Cognitive Search**, then select **Create**.

 >**NOTE** In addition to facilitating organization and visualization in the portal, using a single resource group helps you, if necessary at the end of the training, remove all services created.
 If you want to keep this solution up and running, for demos and POCs in minutes with your own data, this resource cleaning isn't necessary.

->**NOTE** See [Create an Azure Search service in the portal](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) if you are setting up a search service for the first time, and use the bullet point list below for the details you will use to fill out the details for the Azure Search service.
+>**NOTE** See [Create an Azure Cognitive Search service in the portal](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) if you are setting up a search service for the first time, and use the bullet point list below for the details you will use to fill out the details for the Azure Cognitive Search service.

   ![Dashboard portal](../resources/images/lab-environment-creation/create-service-full-portal.png)